EDAO-Project/Jazero/README.md

 - Delimiter in embeddings file

 ### Searching Calypso
-Searching follows the query-by-example paradigm.
-Since Calypso stores tables, the input queries are also tables.
+Searching follows the _query-by-example_ paradigm.
+Since Calypso stores tables, the input queries are exemplar tables.
-These tabular queries contain examples of data of interest.
+These tabular, exemplar queries contain examples of data of interest.

 Searching can be performed remotely from the terminal using Python and the `cdlc.py` Python file found <a href="https://github.com/EDAO-Project/Calypso/tree/main/CDLC/python">here</a>.
 Run `python cdlc.py -h` to see how search Calypso.

+The search output is pure JSON containing all the relevant top-_K_ tables along some search statistics.

-#### Searching in Java
+##### Searching in Java
 Include the Java CDLC .jar file in your project and use `search` method with the following parameters to search Calypso:

 `search`